CameronD35/networkDaemon/README.md

 * If you find time to review the code, please free to make suggestions

 ### PLEASE NOTE:
 This daemon is intended to run on LINUX only.
-It has only been testedon Ubuntu 22.04 and I cannot guarantee it will work on other distributions.
+It has only been tested on Ubuntu 22.04 and I cannot guarantee it will work on other distributions.